udden89/SuperFarmer/README.txt

+29/1-2020
+Continued with breeding class and it's functions.

 28/1-2020
-Started on the breeding class and its functions
+Started on the breeding class and its functions.

 25/1-2020
 Added following functions: